Highlights

 ... cannot be converted from 'UnsafePointer[UInt]' to 'UnsafePointer[Int]'

-Tooling now prints the origins of ref
+Tooling now prints the origins of

-arguments and results correctly, and prints self
+arguments and results correctly, and printsself

-instead of self: Self
+instead ofself: Self

-The Mojo Language Server and generated documentation now print parametric result types correctly, e.g. showing SIMD[type, simd_width]
+in methods.The Mojo Language Server and generated documentation now print parametric result types correctly, e.g. showing

-instead of SIMD[$0, $1]
+instead ofSIMD[$0, $1]

-Generated API documentation now shows the signatures for structs, and identifies @register_passable
+.Generated API documentation now shows the signatures for structs, and identifies

-The VS Code extension now allows cancelling the installation of its private MAX SDK.
+types.The VS Code extension now allows cancelling the installation of its private MAX SDK.

 The VS Code extension now opens the Run and Debug tab automatically whenever a debug session starts.

-The mojo debug --vscode
+mojo debug --vscode

-command now support the --init-command
+command now support the--init-command

 flags.
-Execute mojo debug --help
+Executemojo debug --help

-The Mojo LLDB debugger on VS Code now supports inspecting the raw attributes of variables that are handled as synthetic types, e.g. List
+for more information.The Mojo LLDB debugger on VS Code now supports inspecting the raw attributes of variables that are handled as synthetic types, e.g.

-from Mojo or std::vector
+from Mojo orstd::vector

-The VS Code extension now allows selecting a default SDK when multiple are available.
+from C++.The VS Code extension now allows selecting a default SDK when multiple are available.

 Lifetime tracking is now fully field sensitive, which makes the uninitialized variable checker more precise.